Driving licence to tow a caravan or trailer

 On this page, reference is made to the Maximum Authorised Mass (MAM) of vehicles and trailers.
-This should be taken to mean the permissible maximum weight, also known as the gross vehicle weight.
+This should be taken to mean the maximum weight allowed, also known as the gross vehicle weight.

 Drivers who pass a test for Category B+E (Car and Trailer combination) on or after the above date, will be restricted to towing a trailer not heavier than 3,500kg and the shared MAM of the car and trailer must not be more than 7,000kg.

 To tow a trailer that weighs more than 3,500kg with a car/ small vehicle (category B), you will need to pass additional tests for category C1+E (medium-sized goods vehicles with trailers).

-Drivers who passed a car test on or after 1 January 1997 but before 19 January 2013 are required to pass a further driving test to gain entitlement to category B+E (Car and Trailer combinations) and also for all larger vehicles.
+Drivers who passed a car test on or after 1 January 1997 but before 19 January 2013 need to pass a further driving test to gain entitlement to category B+E (Car and Trailer combinations) and also for all larger vehicles.

 As well as the new driving tests, drivers of vehicles which fall within subcategories C1, C1+E, D1 and D1+E also have to meet higher medical standards.

 Category B entitlement holders may still tow a trailer; however certain restrictions apply, see the following link for further details.

 Car licences held before 1 January 1997

 This means they are generally entitled to drive a vehicle and trailer combination that falls within B+E entitlement and up to 8,250kgs MAM for holders of C1+E. They also have entitlement to drive a minibus with a trailer over 750kgs MAM.

 Drivers who hold subcategory C1+E - limited to 8,250kgs MAM - may apply for provisional entitlement to the new subcategory C1+E to take and pass the test which will increase their shared vehicle and trailer entitlement to 12 tonnes MAM.